evandjohnston/ft_alone_in_the_dark/README.md

 Students are given one question at a time, beginning the test at level 0.
 For each correct solution, they are awarded points and they progress to the next level of the test, up to a maximum of level 5.
 For each incorrect solution, they are given a different problem of the same level, and the number of points they may earn on the current level is reduced by 5, to a minimum of 0.
 Up to 16 points may be earned for each of levels 0 through 4, and up to 20 points may be earned for level 5, for a maximum total of 100.

-In order to pass the exams, students must achieve at least 75 points for the beginner version, or 84 points for intermediate.
-In order to receive course credit for the exam and become eligible to take the next difficulty level, students must pass at least 5 times.
+In order to receive credit for an exam attempt, students must score at least 75 points.
+In order to pass the exam project and become eligible to take the next difficulty level, the average of a student's top 5 attempts must be at least 75 points for the beginner version, or 84 for intermediate.
 There is currently no advanced exam, but a few students are writing problems for it.